Aug123/Projet/README.md

 I found the good tuple for the colors and put them in a class: colour

 Next Step :
-Creating the server on my laptop and a client on the display system.
+Create the server on my laptop and a client on the display system.
 Try to send data an print the good color with the good direction.